ngs-mstb/micgent/README.md

 a relative one - it starts with `data` rather than `/data`.

-NGS-MSTB restricts the allowed files paths to be relative to the `/seqstore` root as a security precaution in order to prevent the Web users from accessing arbitrary paths inside the running container.
+NGS-MSTB restricts the allowed file paths to be relative to the `/seqstore` root as a security precaution in order to prevent the Web users from accessing arbitrary paths inside the running container.
 The built-in example FASTQ files in the container are located under `/seqstore/test_data` so that they would not clash with your own files bind-mounted